ZhytnikovskaIryna/IntroAuto/README.md

 # IntroAuto
-Task2 done -  WDIO tests with basic commands and custom click method is added.
+Task2 done -  WDIO tests with advanced commands is done.
+All new tests ar added in test/specs/TransactionsAdvanced.spec.js and HomeAdvances.spec.js file.

+Questions: Exmaple of real-life test scenario where execute command can be used